State Taxes

 Nevada DMV, Disabled Veteran License Plate Application

 Who is eligible for the Nevada Disabled Veteran License Plate?
 Veterans who have a service-connected 100% disability rating are eligible for the Disabled Veteran license Plate.
-Veterans must provide a certificate or letter from the VA or Department of Defense that indicates they have a service-connected 100% disability rating, a combined service-connected rating of 100%, or a service-connected total and permanent disability rating.
+Veterans must provide a certificate or letter from the VA or Department of Defense that indicates they have a service-connected 100% disability rating or a combined service-connected rating of 100%.

-To apply applicants must submit a completed Nevada DMV, Gold Star License Plate Application and provide a copy of the Service member’s DD1300 “Report of Casualty”.
-If the applicant is not listed on the DD1300 they must complete the Acknowledgement Affidavit.
+To apply applicants must submit a completed Nevada DMV, Gold Star License Plate Application and provide a copy of the service member’s DD1300 “Report of Casualty”.
+If the applicant is not listed on the DD1300 they must complete the Nevada DMV, Fallen Military/Gold Star License Plate Family Member Acknowledgment Affidavit.

 Learn more about Nevada Special Military and Veteran Vehicle License Plates